Reposting on Instagram – 5 Must-Follow Rules To Legally

 Reposting on Instagram stories is almost similar to what we have mentioned above.
-You can follow most of these rules to legally repost Instagram UGC.
+You can follow most of these rules to repost Instagram UGC legally.

 Get Content Rights with Taggbox Rights Management

-Taggbox a best UGC platform offers complete and legal solutions to collect, curate, and repost Instagram UGC for brands.
+Taggbox, the best UGC platform, offers complete and legal solutions to collect, curate, and repost Instagram UGC for brands.

 With Taggbox – UGC rights management, you can collect and curate content from Instagram using hashtags & mentions.
-Then you can generate personalized “rights requests” for the users and send it to them for their approval.
+Then you can generate personalized “rights requests” for the users and get approval.

-Users can approve your “rights request” with just a click and then you can freely repurpose that content for not just reposting but to create marketing campaigns, Ad campaigns, and other commercial purposes (Depending on the rights T&C).
+Users can approve your “Rights Request” by just replying to the comment.
+Then you can freely repurpose that content for reposting and creating marketing campaigns, Ad campaigns, and other commercial purposes (Depending on the rights T&C).

 How to Repost On Instagram: Best Ways To Do It

-Now since you have permission from the content creator, your brand should possess some basic strategy to repost the content.
+Now that you have permission from the content creator, your brand should possess some basic strategy to repost the content.